Yering: History

-The 1890s Depression saw table wines decline in popularity and the land, for cattle-grazing and dairying purposes, become more valuable than the vines.
+The 1890s depression saw table wines decline in popularity and the land, for cattle-grazing and dairying purposes, become more valuable than the vines.
 Paul de Castella sold Chateau Yering in 1896.
 The area became the centre of a modern revival of Yarra Valley winemaking in the 1960s, with the original wineries coming back into production and many others established.

 Present day

 The original 1854 mansion on Melba Highway built by Paul de Castella in 1854 from local hand-made bricks and marble and cedar brought overland from New South Wales, is open today with some alterations as the Chateau Yering Historic House/Hotel.
 Today the original dining room is a restaurant.

 Yarra Valley Dairy, with 500 cattle and a range of cheeses, is located just off Melba Highway.

 St Hubert's, Domaine Chandon and Yeringberg are located to the east in neighbouring Coldstream.
 Lilydale Airport is located on McIntyre Lane.
 Also in Yering is Yering Range Vineyard and Windsor Park Equine Centre, a 247 hectare purpose-built horse agistment property.
 The Yering Gorge has some unique flora and is home to many native fauna species.

+Since 2001 Yering Station has hosted the annual Yering Station Sculpture Awards.
+Finalist artworks are placed around the Yering Station property and the adjoining historical gardens of Chateau Yering.
+Previous finalists include Alex Sanson, Lloyd Godman, Jo Lane, and Csongvay Blackwood.